Master Research Unit Agrofood Systems for the MSc Environment and Natural Resources

 - identify sustainability conflicts within the food value chain and design solutions for sustainable production and supply chains.

 - be familiar with tools for controlling food production and consumption systems (sensitisation and communication); you will be able to estimate and analyse their effects.

 Would you like to know where your career path could take you after graduation?
 We present an outlook on our career page.

 As part of your Master's thesis, you will develop your own ideas and concepts to solve scientific challenges.
 This will enable you to tackle complex issues independently in your future professional life.
 You will be able to apply and develop scientific methods, even in new or multidisciplinary contexts.

 You will write your Master's thesis within your chosen research unit.
 The content of the thesis can be adapted to your interests and the current project status.
 The following selection in German and English gives an insight into the possible subjects.

 You will spend half of your study time in the research group of your choice.
 This allows for individual specialization and gives you a deeper insight into research and development work.
 Already during your studies you will build up a professional network with our partners from industry and research.
 You will complete your Master Studio (Project Work 1 and 2 as well as Master Thesis) in the selected research group.

 "We evaluate programmes and instruments of agricultural policy and development cooperation.
 Based on this, we formulate recommendations with the objective of increasing productivity and sustainability in agriculture and along the food value chains.
 In our projects, we use quantitative approaches to socio-economic research to develop application-oriented solutions for decision-makers in politics and business."
 Raushan Bokusheva, Head of Research Group

-- Productivity and sustainability in the agricultural and food sectors
+- Productivity and sustainability in the agriculture and food industries

 - Economics of climate change and risk management